NiallNiall/nativesockets/README.md

 # Native Sockets

-* A quick app playing around with websockets and midi
+A quick app playing around with websockets and midi from Traktor

+Needs Traktor (obviously) and Node

+### Steps
+* Download node
+* Clone this repo
+* npm install
-* should just work with NPM start
+* npm start .....
+See below

-* Waiting to receive a Midi message from the BeatPhase in Traktor
-* Select a virtual MIDI device named Phonode Midi
+Waiting to receive a Midi message from the BeatPhase in Traktor Select a virtual MIDI device named Phonode Midi
 * Add out > Deck Common > Beat Phase
 * Send PitchBend to Ch.11 Pitchbend

+## Versions
+If no version is recognised, will start the basic one.

-* npm start standard
+### npm start standard
-* Starts the Basic flashing version
+Starts the Basic flashing version

-* npm start three
+### npm start three
-* Starts a 3D version
+Starts a 3D version

-* npm start words
+### npm start words
-* Starts a word Version
+Starts a word Version

-* npm start drawings
+### npm start drawings
-* Starts a drawing Version
+Starts a drawing Version